adiluexe/learning/logs.md

 ## { adilogs }

+### Day 31: September 4, 2024 (Wednesday)

+Yo, it's actually been a month now since I started documenting my learning.
+We've progressed quite a lot during our first month, even if we did fuck up several times, I'm still proud of you.
+There may be times when we fuck up, like yesterday, but the important thing is we keep going, we stand, and just show up.
+Keep showing up, eventually everything will be yours.

+Today I explored Flutter, it's actually pretty good and runs way faster than Kotlin with Android Studio.
+I'm still in the beginning part of both these technologies, so there's definitely more to it but I'm having fun just exploring stuff.
+Maybe tomorrow I'll even check out React Native, which I'm a hesitant to use because I hate React already.
+So about Flutter, I'm currently in the middle of their write your first app tutorial, which I'll hopefully finish today.
+I set it up earlier and explored some Flutter apps, but right now I need to attempt to build my own by following along their documentation.
+I'm more of a documentation type of guy now, trying to use less YouTube tutorials and just go straight to the source.
+Anyways I don't want to waste time, I'll see you tomorrow, and I'll tell you how it goes.
+Hopefully we still don't have face to face classes tomorrow, because I enjoy just learning on my own and no other reason at all :3 _queue that one Parasite (2019) scene_.

 ### Day 30: September 3, 2024 (Tuesday)

 Today was not a good day.
 I think the only studying I did was watch a couple YouTube videos related to programming, but I literally do that everyday.
 I'll try to redeem myself after reading a bit more in my phone, but yeah today was a terrible day for me.
 I planned to continue learning Android Development today, and also finish my Android research paper assignment, but I couldn't.
 Something just clicked today, and I couldn't function as well as I did yesterday.
 I basically watched anime all morning, played some games, and then had a meeting with my group related to our project, which probably is the only good thing I did today, still if I was functioning normally, I could've achieved better.
 Gonna sleep early today.
 We fucked up a lot, but we'll be back soon.
 I'm sorry for disappointing you.